FSD: Fully-Specialized Detector via Neural Architecture Search: Experiments

 \section{Experiments}

 In this session, we evaluate our proposed FSD on the large-scale DeepLesion dataset~\cite{yan2018deep} and achieve superior performance with fewer parameters for two different medical detection tasks (binary lesion detection and multi-class lesion detection).
 We demonstrate the effectiveness of each module in our network via ablation studies.
-More experiment details can be seen in the supplementary material.